Pin it for later:

 The designers include Balmain, Ungaro, Yves Saint Laurent, Lanvin and Channel and that perennial favorite, Louis Vuitton.
 This fashion museum is a place one could easily spend a few hours, like we did.
 The place is available, as are the cars for functions such as weddings.
 There is actually a chapel inspired by the Moulin Rouge.
 I think l could totally get into that, a 20’s flapper styled wedding.

 Protect your trip with the best travel insurance.

 The car collection is over 25 million Euros.
 I think it is a safe bet that the collection of fashion dresses, hats, and vintage luggage here, also runs into the millions.
 The crazy thing is, l don’t think this guy even lives in Spain!
 If this was my collection, you can bet l would have a penthouse view of it :-), and spend all day saying “my precious” :-) :-) :-)

 This fashion museum to me, is a must see if you find yourself in Malaga.
-The entrance fee is a very reasonable €7.50 for general admission.
+The entrance fee to the Malaga Fashion and Car Museum combination is a very reasonable €7.50 for general admission.

 Av de Sor Teresa Prat, 15, 29003 Málaga

 Museum of Fashion Malaga Hours: 10AM – 7PM